vonderchild/digital-forensics-lab/Lab 7/README.md

 These tools have various features that can aid in malware analysis and provide deeper insights into the behavior of malicious software.
 For instance, Ghidra is a powerful reverse engineering tool that can be used to disassemble and decompile binaries.
 Radare2 is an open-source reverse engineering framework that supports multiple architectures and file formats.
 IDA is a popular disassembler and debugger that offers advanced features such as cross-references and function signatures.
 GDB is a widely used debugger for Linux systems that allows for low-level debugging of running programs.
 Procmon and Process Hacker can be used to monitor system activity in real-time, making it useful for detecting malware that attempts to hide its activity.

-While we have only scratched the surface of malware analysis in this lab, it’s important to note that there are many more advanced tools and methodologies out there that you can explore.
+While we have only scratched the surface of malware analysis in this lab, it's important to note that there are many more advanced tools and methodologies out there that you can explore.

 # Exercises